Tr1kste/rsschool-cv/cv.md

 1. Andrei Panko
 2. Discord: Andrew (@Tr1kste) | Email: trikster.seo@gmail.com
 3. I want to learn js to get a dream job with coffee and cookies :)
+4. My skills: HTML, CSS, SEO
+5. Code is coming soon.
+6. Experience is coming soon.
+7. Education: RS School.
+8. English: London is the capital city of the United Kingdom.